Can't Get or Keep an Erection?

 If the issue is primarily medical, improvement can be relatively quick — sometimes within two or three appointments once a clear plan is in place.

 If the difficulty is primarily psychological or relational, meaningful change often occurs within around six sessions, particularly when an anxiety loop has developed and you're willing to engage with the process.
+Sometimes, for men with trauma, psychological change can take longer term work, and I can discuss this with you.

 For many men, erectile dysfunction can be resolved — particularly when underlying causes are addressed rather than symptoms alone.